dmegginson/coding-exercise/README.md

 ## Question 1 - How big is this file?

 The following screenshot is of a file opened in a text editor, with MIME  type `text/plain`, and is seemingly small.
 What is the file's size in `bytes`?

+5 bytes, 1 byte for each character including /r and /n.

 ![alt text](how-big-is-this-file.png)